By Andrew Catania

 Yes.
 Ratt or Arcade

 This has got Ratt written all over it.
-I mean I know you’re trying to solo but you’ve got Beau Hill out there mixing it
+I mean I know you’re trying to solo, but you’ve got Beau Hill out there mixing it

 Absolutely!
 Working with Erik how is that different from working with Warren with songwriting and guitars?

-With Ratt music whether it was Warren or myself or Warren it’s a little more complex because we know what we have to do and we’re actually kind of demoing stuff now for something later on in the year I hope but with Erik that guy is a writing machine and so am I so if he give’s me something and it hit’s me somewhere I mean it’s done in one day.
+With Ratt music whether it was Warren or myself or Warren it’s a little more complicated because we know what we have to do and we’re actually kind of demoing stuff now for something later on in the year I hope but with Erik that guy is a writing machine and so am I so if he give’s me something and it hit’s me somewhere I mean it’s done in one day.
 But with Smash even though we had song’s like that I made sure that the lyrics were as perfect as they could be, said what they had to say and I changed the lyrics so many times on these song’s I mean literally I had lyric’s for song’s and scrapped them and started over but he’s just a writing machine.
-He might just come up with a title and say here’s an idea that I have and the next thing you know I’ve got lyric’s written for this thing already.
+He might just come up with a title and say here’s an idea that I have and the next thing you know I’ve got Lyric’s written for this thing already.
 It’s crazy!
 It’s a unique writing situation I have with him I’ve been working with the guy for 15 years now.
 He’s been in my solo band so we have this different kind of chemistry to where Warren and the other guy’s in Ratt whether it was Robbin or Juan or collectively all of us or one of us or two of us it’s a little more ‘we’re thinking’ Ratt music you know what I mean?

 With the solo stuff, we’re not thinking anything we just go for it and make sure it’s the best we can do